SneakyOxygen/Audio-Sleep-Inhibitor/README.md

 ## Tested Linux Distros and Versions
 - Fedora KDE 42 and 43

-# Possible updates in the future (if I get bored enough to update it)
+# Possible updates in the future (if I get bored enough)
 - Allow the power button to instantly sleep the PC while an audio is playing.

 This is purely for personal use but anyone can use and improve it.